Difluorodisulfanedifluoride: Properties

 The nuclear magnetic resonance spectrum of FSSF3 shows four bands, each of eight lines at -53.2, -5.7, 26.3 and 204.1 ppm.

 FSSF3 is stable as a solid, as a liquid below -74 °C and dissolved in other sulfur fluoride liquids.
 This is in contrast to SF2 which is only stable as a dilute gas.

 Infrared vibration bands for FSSF3 are at 810, 678, 530, 725, and 618(S-S) cm−1.

 Related

 The related compound FSSSF3 has a similar structure, but with an extra sulfur atom in the chain.
 Thiothionyltetrafluoride, S=SF4 may exist as a gas.
 It is less energetically favourable to FSSF3 by 37 kJ/mol, but has a high energy barrier of 267 kJ/mol.
 However it may disproportionate rapidly to sulfur and sulfur tetrafluoride.
-The other known sulfur fluorides are sulfur difluoride, sulfur tetrafluoride, sulfur hexafluoride, disulfur decafluoride, disulfur difluoride and 1,1-difluorodisulfane, difluorotrisulfane, and difluorotetrasulfane.
+The other known sulfur fluorides are sulfur difluoride, sulfur tetrafluoride, sulfur hexafluoride, disulfur decafluoride, disulfur difluoride and thiothionyl fluoride, difluorotrisulfane, and difluorotetrasulfane.
 The Ftop atom can be substituted with Cl to yield ClSSF3 (2-chloro-1,1,1-trifluorodisulfane).